adnanaahmad/yoda-BE/README.md

 5. Then run *./update.sh* and enter the credentials from step 1.
 6. Now the service can be easily updated by hitting the */update/* endpoint.

-## Rest Command Test
+## REST Command Test
 The api-v1.http file allows you to test the endpoints interactively.
-It requires the Rest Client (humao.rest-client) extension.
+It requires the REST Client (humao.rest-client) extension.

 ## Dynamic Code
 We're able to also upload and execute code on the fly without any recompilation.